Tailgate Like a Pro Thanks To Our Amazing Recipes And Tips (25 Recipes, 5 Pages, 3 Articles)

 Meathead, AmazingRibs.com Founder And BBQ Hall of Famer

-Bratwurst are the signature food of Wisconsin and here's the recipe for creating perfect Touchdown Tailgate Brats simmered in beer and then grilled.
-The beauty of this recipe is that you can make the sauce at home, chill everything, and then finish the brats at the game during your next tailgating adventure.
+Bratwurst are the signature food of Wisconsin.
+Here's the recipe for creating perfect Touchdown Tailgate Brats simmered in beer then grilled.

 These cheese and jalapeno stuffed, bacon-wrapped sausage appetizers are perfect for tailgating, backyard cookouts, and more.